ax.utils

 Backend Simulator

-class ax.utils.testing.backend_simulator.BackendSimulator(options: Optional[BackendSimulatorOptions] = None, queued: Optional[List[SimTrial]] = None, running: Optional[List[SimTrial]] = None, failed: Optional[List[SimTrial]] = None, completed: Optional[List[SimTrial]] = None, verbose_logging: bool = True)[source]
+class ax.utils.testing.backend_simulator.BackendSimulator(options: Optional[BackendSimulatorOptions] = None, queued: Optional[list[ax.utils.testing.backend_simulator.SimTrial]] = None, running: Optional[list[ax.utils.testing.backend_simulator.SimTrial]] = None, failed: Optional[list[ax.utils.testing.backend_simulator.SimTrial]] = None, completed: Optional[list[ax.utils.testing.backend_simulator.SimTrial]] = None, verbose_logging: bool = True)[source]

 Bases: object